 This year we will be host the successful submissions at the Cinema Museum in London, on the 8th December.

-As well as as our screening programme, FAFF 2018 will host panel talks/workshops, a showcase of AR/VR, and opportunities to connect with leaders and peers from the creative industries.
+As well as as our screening programme, FAFF 2019 will host panel talks and opportunities to connect with leaders and peers from the creative industries.
 There will be prizes for the best animated films and for the winner of our ident competition.

 All mediums and techniques of animation are welcome, on any topic as long as it is non-fictional in nature.
 Please see the category descriptions for more information.

 - Examples of "factual animation" include:

 - An animated film about a factual subject

 - Telling a family story

 - Representations of physical and mental health conditions

 - Visualises folklore, prejudice and other 'invisible' subjects